 K-12 Parental Contribution Calculator

-Families with a total annual household income less than $165,000 are eligible to apply for need-based Bursary Assistance for students in Kindergarten through Grade 12.
-Click here to use our quick and easy calculator to get a sense of what your total Parental Contribution could look like:
+As a helpful guideline, families with a total annual household income less than $175,000 are eligible to apply for need-based Bursary Assistance for students in Kindergarten through Grade 12.

 parental contribution calculator